inspiredlabs/inspiredlabs/site/content/3si/index.md

 -->

 ### Communicating values
-Developing a CRM platform can be complicated.
-3Si needed someone technical to make design improvements, yet inkeeping with 20 years of heritage.
+Developing a CRM platform can be complicated. **3Si** needs technical design improvements, yet look inkeeping with 20 years of heritage.

-By rewriting their [Brochure](http://inspiredlabs.co.uk/3-si.com/print/3si-infosheets-draft.pdf) for an audience of non-technical people, I concentrated on benefits, without jargon.
-This improved communication throughout the company because beforehand the product did not use a glossary.
+By rewriting their [Brochure](http://inspiredlabs.co.uk/3-si.com/print/3si-infosheets-draft.pdf) for an audience of non-technical people, we explain the benefits, without jargon.
+The company didn't have a definitive glossary, so this project  improved communication for all&nbsp;involved.

-After intensive research, the marketing material was produced with laser-focus over 7 weeks.
+After intensive research, marketing material was produced with laser-focus over 7 weeks.

 ### Content without boundaries
-The new material has an emphasis on clarity.
-The visual language of [OM.Net](http://inspiredlabs.co.uk/3-si.com/index.html#modules) was designed to be cohesive across print and desktop, yet optimised for mobile in harmony with what is already in circulation.
+The new document  emphasises clarity.
+The visual language of [OM.Net](http://inspiredlabs.co.uk/3-si.com/index.html#modules) was designed to be cohesive across print and screen, whilst being optimised for mobile.
+This was all done with a nod to what was already in circulation.

+### Content flow

-A simple landing page was tested to maintain attention.
+A simple landing page was produced so the document could be proofread in one&nbsp;go.
+This was written to hold and maintain attention, answer common questions and chime the right note – without&nbsp;duplication.

+### Clarity

-With a colour‑blind theme, clear navigation and an emphasis on readability: people can find the information they need.
-Helping make the right purchase decision.
+With a colour‑blind theme, clear navigation and an emphasis on readability people can find the information they need.
+The goal is to helping them make the right purchase&nbsp;decision.

 ### Template design
-Each template was designed to reduce production time and unnecessary decision making.
-Both the [prototype](http://inspiredlabs.co.uk/3-si.com/index.html) landing page and the [print](http://inspiredlabs.co.uk/3-si.com/print/3si-infosheets-draft.pdf) material contain the same original content.
+Each template was designed to reduce production time and unnecessary decision&nbsp;making.
+Both the [prototype](http://inspiredlabs.co.uk/3-si.com/index.html) landing page and the [print](http://inspiredlabs.co.uk/3-si.com/print/3si-infosheets-draft.pdf) material contain the same refreshing&nbsp;content.

 <!--